nathanph/ms-thesis/4-literature/1-elections/1-american-elections/2-voting.md

 application (fax being included because of the widespread proliferation and usage of Internet-based fax machines).

-There have been many attempts to bring about online voting in the US.
+There have been many attempts to bring about online voting in the US and abroad.
+Over $100 million in federal funding and decades of research and development has been spent on internet voting systems.

 > In 2000 there were several other experiments with Internet voting in U.S.
 > public elections.
 In some cases the votes counted officially; in others they